Pat Escamilla, Superintendent

 Parents, guardians, and family members are invited to be present for all reentry planning meetings and are considered part of the team that builds the reentry plan for their youth.
 The goal of reentry is to build a plan that returns the youth to their home community in a way that meets their needs for school, work, and living arrangements.

-Youth at Naselle may transition though a Community Facility before being released from JR. Once youth are home, they may or may not have a parole obligation.
+Youth at Naselle may transition to a Community Facility before being released from JR. Once youth are home, they may or may not have a parole obligation.
 JR currently provides parole services to about half of the youth who they serve.
 Your counselor can tell you if your child will be on parole.